Keweenaw-Time-Traveler/ktt-api/README.md

 ### The Grid Cell

 What goes in the popup when you click on a grid cell.
-Records in the grid cell that match the search text and filters.
+Records in the grid cell matching the submitted "id", that also match the search text and filters.

 **Definition**